openshift-labs/learn-katacoda/introduction/deploy-prometheus-grafana/4create-dashboard.md

 * Once you have set up the second panel, your dashboard should look something like this <br>
 ![Grafana Create Panel Page](../../assets/introduction/deploy-prometheus-grafana/04-grafana-2-panel-dashboard-page.png)

-That's it! you should have your own monitoring dashboard now

-If your graphs look boring, then go to the [demo application page](http://metrics-demo-app-metrics-demo.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/) and generate some requests.
+If your graphs look boring, then go to the [demo application page](http://metrics-demo-app-metrics-demo.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/) and generate some requests. <br>
 Then click on the refresh button in the upper right corner.

+That's it! you should have your own monitoring dashboard now.

+**You can do a lot more with dashboards like saving them, exporting as jsons, using variables, etc. <br>
+You can learn more about dashboards [here](https://grafana.com/docs/grafana/latest/features/dashboard/dashboards/)**